This list is representative of the nature and number of electives offered each year.

 Professor Elizabeth Teisberg

 The health services sector is undergoing a major transformation from volume-based strategy to value-based strategy.
 The transformation requires a journey of organizational, managerial and cultural change beyond innovation within the existing structure.
-The mini-course considers why and how these large, service delivery organizations are making strategic transformations and the changes that may unfold in the health sector in the coming decade with value-based strategy and reimbursement.
+This mini-course considers why and how these large, service delivery organizations are making strategic transformations and at the changes that may unfold in the health sector in the coming decade with value-based strategy and reimbursement.
+The health sector tends to be lagging in the implementation of most of what you learn in business school, so we will look at the opportunities to apply those ideas and skills as a leader or a consultant.
+This will be a high growth opportunity in the coming decades.
+This course has a significant amount of reading because we will use current health sector strategy cases to consider the implementation of Value-based Strategy as proposed by Professors Porter and Teisberg in Redefining Health Care, including six chapters of this book.

 CONSUMER INSIGHTS (CI)